cgiiitd/InGene/README.md

 genes = raw_Data$X
 raw_Data$X = NULL
 ```
-## R Markdown

-Next, we read the annotations, and match it to the cell types, and drop the duplicate and NA genes as well.
+## Next, we read the annotations, and match it to the cell types, and drop the duplicate and NA genes as well.

 ```{r}